2017 NFL Mock Draft: Final Mock Draft 7 Rounds

 Tennessee Titans: Zay Jones, WR, East Carolina

 - The 6-2 202 lb Zay Jones really dominated in Mobile.
-He's a great possession receiver, but sucks in the red zone on tape despite what I saw in Mobile.
+He's a great possession receiver who had over 150 receptions in 2016, but sucks in the red zone on tape despite what I saw in Mobile.
 Zay Jones was fantastic at the 2017 NFL Combine though.
-He did enough to convince me he's the third best receiver in this draft and I have the Tennessee Titans taking him eighteenth overall now since he shows a lot of traits that you want a complete receiver to display on tape.
+He did enough to convince me he's the third best receiver in this draft and I have the Tennessee taking him to give Mariota a #1 target at 18 with Zay Jones being the fourth receiver drafted after Mike Williams, Corey Davis, and John Ross here.

 - Other Tennessee Titans Selections